alexanderswerdlow/assignment4-handout/README.md

 We assume a point-shape robot with a size equal to one cell in the occupancy grid map.
 The state of this robot is given by `PointRobotState` in `robot.py`.
-As in the mapping assignment, we assume that the robot is equipped with a 360 degree field-of-view range sensor (e.g. 2D LiDAR) of a maximum usable range `2.0m` and an angular resolution of `200` rays per scan.
+As in the mapping assignment, we assume that the robot is equipped with a 360 degree field-of-view range sensor (e.g. 3D LiDAR).
 The robot can explore various environments provided in the `test_data/` folder.

 To set up this functionality correctly, we will rely on the solution to the mapping assignment (Assignment 2).
 Please complete the following task as part of the setup.